Pinikir: Character and iconography

-Pinikir was an astral deity, possibly representing the planet Venus.
-In Elam she was known as kikki galirra, "mistress of heaven."

-It is additionally assumed that she was a goddess of love and sex.
+Pinikir was an astral deity, possibly a divine representation of the planet Venus.
+In Elam she was known as kikki galirra, "mistress of heaven" According to Kamyar Abdi, in Elamite context she was additionally considered the goddess of love and sex.

 Based on a bronze plaque from Susa depicting a procession of warrior deities and inscribed with names of various Elamite deities, including Pinikir (but also Kiririsha, Lagamar, Nahhunte and Manzat) Kamyar Abdi argues that Pinikir was viewed as a warrior goddess in Elam.
 Javier Álvarez-Mon interprets the deities depicted as male and as "a version of (highland) Elamite Sebitti" instead.
 It has also been proposed that the figures might be deified kings.
 Pinikir was additionally seemingly associated with warfare, and especially with war horses, at least in Hurro-Hittite context.

 In Hurrian sources, Pinikir’s gender varies.
 An example of masculine Pinikir can be found on the reliefs in Yazılıkaya, where the deity is depicted as winged, similarly to the masculine form of Shaushka (another Hurrian deity whose gender shows some ambiguity) and the moon god Kusuh.
 The masculine Pinikir is also depicted in a type of skullcap associated with the sun god Shimige and with mortal kings.
 The similarity to iconography of solar and lunar gods highlights the deity’s celestial character.

 Pinikir was sometimes represented symbolically in the form of a disc.